This is the multi-page printable view of this section. Click here to print.

 To set the image tag (digest) deletion policy, follow these steps.

-1. Click All services > Container > Container Registry menu.
-It moves to the Service Home page of Container Registry.
+1. Click the All Services > Container > Container Registry menu.
+Navigate to the Service Home page of Container Registry.

-2. Service Home page, click the Image menu.
-It moves to the Image list page.
+2. On the Service Home page, click the Image menu.
+You will be taken to the Image List page.

-3. Click the gear button at the top of the Image 목록 page.
-The Registry/Repository 설정 popup window opens.
+3. Click the gear button at the top of the Image List page.
+The Registry/Repository Settings popup will open.

-4. Registry/Repository settings In the popup window, select the Registry name and Repository name where the Image to be set for the deletion policy is stored, and click the OK button.
+4. Registry/Repository Settings In the popup window, select the Registry name and Repository name where the image to set the deletion policy is stored, and click the Confirm button.

-5. Image list page, click the resource (Image) to set the deletion policy.
-Move to the Image details page.
+5. On the Image List page, click the resource (Image) for which you want to set the deletion policy.
+You will be taken to the Image Details page.

-6. Image Detail page’s Detail Info tab, click the Edit icon of the Delete Image Tag item.
-The Edit Delete Image Tag popup window will open.
+6. On the Image Detail page, in the Detail Information tab, click the Edit icon of the Delete Image Tag item.
+The Edit Delete Image Tag popup opens.

-7. Image Tag Deletion Modification In the popup window, enter and select the necessary information and activation status, and click the Confirm button.
+7. Image Tag Delete Edit In the popup window, enter and select the activation status and required information, then click the Confirm button.

-• Delete policy activation is set to Use, the image tag (digest) will be automatically deleted according to the set delete policy.
+• If you select Enable for Deletion policy activation, image tags (digests) will be automatically deleted according to the configured deletion policy.

-• Select the deletion policy to apply and enter the period from when the image was first pushed to the repository to when it will be automatically deleted.
+• Select the deletion policy to apply and enter the period from when the image is first pushed to the repository until it is automatically deleted.

-8. When the update notification popup window opens, click the Confirm button.
+8. When the edit notification popup opens, click the Confirm button.

-• When the modification is complete, Image tag deletion modification was successful message will be displayed.
+• When the modification is complete, the message Image tag removal edit was successful will be displayed.

 Reference

-You can also set a deletion policy in the Repository that plays the role of a template for the Image.
-When setting a deletion policy in the Repository, the set deletion policy is applied equally to all Images stored inside.
+You can also set a deletion policy in the Repository, which serves as the template for Images.
+When configuring a deletion policy in the Repository, the same policy is applied to all Images stored within it.

 To test the image tag (digest) deletion policy, follow these steps.